Multiple dashboards

 You can define multiple dashboards in Home Assistant.
 Each dashboard can be added to the sidebar.
 This makes it possible to create separate control dashboards for each individual part of your house.

-Under Settings > Dashboards, you can see your own dashboards and some of the predefined ones.
+Under Settings > Dashboards, you can see your own dashboards as well as the predefined, built-in dashboards.

 Screenshot of the dashboard list Screenshot of the Dashboard list.